Why Does Spotify Keep Crashing? Fastest Way To Fixed The Crashing Problem

 Why Does Spotify Keep Crashing?

-This question can be a little difficult to answer, but it could have something to do with the device you are using.
-If you’re on a PC, make sure that your antivirus is up to date and running properly.
+This question can be a little tricky to answer, but it could have something to do with the device you are using.
+If you’re on a PC, ensure your antivirus is up to date and running correctly.

 If you’re on an iPhone or iPad, then updating apps may help prevent Spotify keeps crashing in the future.